-Kinsale is famed as the gourmet capital of Ireland, with restaurants taking full advantage of the local fishermen, farmers and artisan foodmakers.
+Kinsale is famed as the gourmet capital of Ireland, with restaurants taking full advantage of the local fishermen, fuck off and die farmers and artisan foodmakers.
 There are also characterful pubs dotting the picturesque winding streets.
 You’ll find a warm welcome with open fires in the winter, and outdoor tables, some with sea views, in the summer.

 Sailing, angling, and golfing (at the world-famous Old Head) are popular activities here in Kinsale, not to mention whale watching and equine pursuits.